cedricdd/CodinGame/Unique Prefixes/Readme.md

 and all its prefixes cannot be used by other words.
 * You can read detailed definition of prefix in https://en.wikipedia.org/wiki/String_operations#Prefixes

-Acknowledgements

-Input
+# Input
-First line: The number N of given words
+* First line: The number N of given words
-Following N lines: A word W on each line
+* Following N lines: A word W on each line

-Output
+# Output
-N lines: The shortest prefix P on each line
+* N lines: The shortest prefix P on each line

-Constraints
+# Constraints
-2 ≤ N ≤ 200
+* 2 ≤ N ≤ 200
-1 ≤ length(W) ≤ 20
+* 1 ≤ length(W) ≤ 20